Guide To Undergraduate Instructional Assistants

 A non-remedial approach to learning that supports students toward academic success by integrating ‘what to learn’ with ‘how to learn.’
 SI consists of regularly scheduled, voluntary, out-of-class group study sessions driven by students’ needs.
 Sessions are facilitated by trained peer leaders who utilize collaborative activities to ensure peer-to-peer interaction in small groups.
 SI is implemented in high-risk courses in consultation with academic staff and is supported and evaluated by a trained supervisor.”
 Definition from the International Center for Supplemental Instruction.

 program, as learning assistants, PLTL leaders, or SI leaders.
 Undergraduate instructional assistants may or may not be physics majors.
 This section provides guidance on how physics departments and programs can effectively recruit and train undergraduate instructional assistants to support student learners both in class and out of class, to become partners and change agents for instructional reform, and to create a student-centered learning community.
 This section focuses on how physics departments can partner with undergraduate instructional assistants to support learning activities, rather than to grade or perform administrative tasks.
 Your particular institution might restrict what roles undergraduates can play.
 While this section focuses on undergraduate instructional assistants, many of the included practices are applicable to graduate teaching assistants.
-For more details on the variety of research-based instructional practices that undergraduate instructional assistants can support, see the section on Implementing Research-Based Instructional Practices.
+For more details on the variety of research-based teaching practices that undergraduate instructional assistants can support, see the section on Implementing Research-Based Teaching in Your Classroom.
 Often, programs for undergraduate instructional assistants are also used to support high school physics teacher preparation programs.
 For more details on designing these programs, see the section on High School Physics Teacher Preparation.

 Benefits